databendlabs/databend/website/blog/2022-12-21-databend-weekly-73.md

 We're always open to cutting-edge technologies and innovative ideas.
 You're more than welcome to join the community and bring them to Databend.

-#### Check If the File Exists before Returning the Presigned URL
+#### Checking File Existence Before Returning Presigned URL​

-Currently, Databend only returns a potentially valid URL based on the filename when presigning, and does not care whether the file exists or not.
-This means that if the file does not exist, a 404 may be encountered.
+When presigning a file, Databend currently returns a potentially valid URL based on the filename without checking if the file really exists.
+Thus, the 404 error might occur if the file doesn't exist at all.

 [Issue 8702: Before return presign url add file exist judgement](https://github.com/datafuselabs/databend/issues/8702)